-Criterion Regression.1: Were the intervention and comparison groups similar before the intervention?
+Criterion Regression.1: Before the intervention, were the intervention and comparison groups similar?
 The intervention and comparison groups being analyzed must be similar before the intervention begins.
 This ensures that the two groups are comparable and that the experiences of the comparison group present a valid picture of what would have happened to the intervention group if it had not been exposed to the intervention.
 Two types of comparability are relevant for determining causal validity: comparability on observed and unobserved characteristics.

 Observed characteristics.
-Comparability on observed characteristics means that the two groups being analyzed are similar on key baseline characteristics, or the study authors have adjusted for differences between the groups by including appropriate controls in the regression.
-In a cross-sectional regression, to establish comparability between the groups being analyzed on observed characteristics, the authors could compare characteristics measured before the intervention for the two groups and show that the differences between them are not statistically significant (that is, $p \ge 0.05$ in a two-tailed test).
+Comparability on observed characteristics means that the two groups being analyzed are similar on key pre-intervention (baseline) characteristics, or the study authors have adjusted for differences between the groups by including appropriate controls in the regression.
+In a cross-sectional regression, to establish comparability between the groups being analyzed on observed characteristics, the authors could compare characteristics measured before the intervention for the two groups and show that the differences between them are not statistically significant (that is, $p \ge 0.05$ in a two-tailed test) or, alternatively, could show that the effect sizes (e.g., values of Hedges g) are less than 0.05.
 If the authors do not display the results of this comparison, or if they show that groups do have statistically significant differences, then the authors must also control for these characteristics in the analysis.
 Typically, basic demographic information alone cannot establish comparability of the groups or serve as a sufficient control in a cross-sectional regression; pre-intervention or lagged values of the key outcome measure will usually be needed.
 Use of a gain score as the dependent variable does not satisfy this criterion.
 In some cases, reviewers may be concerned that the differences between the groups, although not statistically significant, are too large to effectively control for; the principal investigator (PI) will seek guidance from the CLEAR leadership team in such cases.

 CLEAR reviewers examine the control variables and lags in the pre-intervention outcome included in the analysis.
 The requirements for the number of lags and the period they cover, as well as for types of control variables, in order for a cross-sectional regression to meet this criterion vary by the topic area and outcome being examined, and are specified in the review protocol for each topic area.
-For example, the specified pre-intervention characteristics for research that analyzes the employment outcomes of youth for the Opportunities for Youth topic area include pre-intervention measures of employment (lagged employment variables), age, gender, race/ethnicity, and geographic location.
-A study may present comparisons for other characteristics at baseline that are not required by the relevant topic-area protocol to establish comparability.
-But if a study shows sizeable or statistically significant differences on these variables and they are not included as controls, the study may not be able to receive a moderate causal evidence.
+A study may present comparisons for other characteristics before the intervention that are not required by the relevant topic area protocol to establish comparability.
+But if a study shows sizeable or statistically significant differences on these variables and they are not included as controls, the study may not be able to receive a moderate causal evidence rating.
 Reviewers indicate their concerns about these types of the differences to the PI, who then seeks guidance from the CLEAR leadership team.